wispbit-ai/rules/README.md

-# rules
+# Codebase Rules

-Codebase rules from the best developers
+Codebase rules from the best.

+# How to use

+Plug them into an AI coding or review agent of your choice.